Copying an Object to a Bucket

 • CopyObjectResult: Information about the copy.
 This element contains the following information about the copy:

-• LastModified: The date and time at which the object was copied.
+• LastModified: The date and time, in UTC format, at which the object was copied.

 • ETag: The ETag of your object, that you need to use the multipart upload commands.
 For more information, see Creating a Multipart Upload.